JustFixNYC/justfix-ts/README.md

 ## Publishing packages

+Make sure you've updated the Changelog to reflect the changes you made.
+Increment the minor version if it's a backwards-compatible change, and the major version of it's a breaking change.

 Before publishing, you should make sure you are logged into `npm` as a user with publish access to the `@justfixnyc` organization/scope.
 Use the following to check if you are logged in: